Glossary

 - Source readings

-Unprocessed by EnergyCAP - Computed readings
+Unprocessed by EnergyCAP. - Computed readings

 Computed readings have rules and units applied. - Summarized readings